 Mr. Shah was formerly the Chief Executive of the UK Atomic Energy Authority and of various large businesses in BP Plc, where he was a member of the Group Leadership for more than a decade and latterly also the Global Head of Acquisitions and Divestitures.
 Mr. Shah was Chairman, inter alia, of Viridian Group plc, HgCapital Renewable Power Partners LLP and the European Photovoltaic Industry Association.
-He was the Senior Independent Director and Chair of the Remuneration Committee of JKX Oil & Gas Plc from 2008 to 2015 and the Senior Independent Director and Chair of the Nominations Committee of Equus Petroleum Plc from 2013 to 2016.
+He was the Senior Independent Director and Chair of the Remuneration Committee of JKX Oil & Gas Plc from 2008 to 2015, the Senior Independent Director and Chair of the Nominations Committee of Equus Petroleum Plc from 2013 to 2016 and a Director of Thames Water from 2007 to August 2017 and of Cavendish Fluor Partnership from 2014 to August 2017.
 In addition, he has been a Director of several major organizations, including Babcock International Group Plc and Lloyd's of London, the insurance market.
 He was also a member of the UK Government's Renewable Energy Advisory Committee from 1994 to 2002.
 Earlier, Mr. Shah was the Chief Economist for BP Oil UK.